 See Exhibit 6 for a demonstration that, in accordance with Section 432(e)(9)(D)(iv), the proposed benefit suspension is reasonably estimated to not materially exceed the level necessary to enable the Plan to avoid insolvency.
-Specifically, the demonstration includes an illustration, prepared on a deterministic basis, showing that, if the dollar amount of the proposed suspension for each participant and beneficiary were reduced (but not below zero) by the greater of (1) 5% of the reduction in the monthly payment proposed for that participant or beneficiary, or (2) 2% of the participant's or beneficiary's monthly payment prior to the Plan's proposed suspension, then the proposed suspension would not reasonably be estimated to enable the Plan to avoid insolvency.
+Specifically, the demonstration includes an illustration, prepared on a deterministic basis, of the Plan's available resources and solvency ratio showing that, if the dollar amount of the proposed suspension for each participant and beneficiary were reduced (but not below zero) by the greater of (1) 5% of the reduction in the monthly payment proposed for that participant or beneficiary, or (2) 2% of the participant's or beneficiary's monthly payment prior to the Plan's proposed suspension, then the proposed suspension would not reasonably be estimated to enable the Plan to avoid insolvency.